burrsutter/ai-message-triage/README.md

 A Kafka-based system for automated email message analysis and triage using LLMs (Large Language Models).
 This project processes customer support emails through a pipeline that analyzes content, extracts key information, and routes messages based on their characteristics.

+Note: This is a totally "hacked together" codebase.
+Needs an investment of time to really analyze the input/output Pydantic message definitions.
+Python's dynamic typing makes for some more interesting debugging opportunities when the str, dict and Pydantic models are not aligned perfectly.
+A proper microservices architecture would have very strict rules over the message JSON schema making for easier testing interoperability.

 ## Features

 - Kafka-based message processing pipeline